At least 36 dead as Florence leaves behind dangerous flooding

 2 in Horry County, SC

-A sheriff's office van was carrying two detainees and two deputies from Conway to Darlington on Tuesday night when it was overtaken by flood waters near the Little Pee Dee River.
+A sheriff's office van was carrying two women detainees and two deputies from Conway to Darlington on Tuesday night when it was overtaken by flood waters near the Little Pee Dee River.
+The two women drowned, a coroner told The Associated Press.

 Editor's Note: A previous version of this article reported two deaths in Carteret County, North Carolina.
 The Carteret Country Sheriff's Department confirmed that these two deaths initially reported as a result of Florence were a result of an apparent murder-suicide.